 I’ve written a lot on learning culture with language because they cannot be separated, but popular culture is probably the hardest aspect of culture to learn.
 Unless you lived through it, saw it on TV, heard about it on a daily basis, it can be hard to really understand the importance (or non-importance) of it all.
 It is hard to learn about pop culture from books or even magazines because they don’t really explain it; they just expect you to know it.
 It’s the experience that matters most, and I’m not sure of the best way to recreate that when learning a language/culture.

 David speaks English really well and has no trouble communicating or understanding with Americans.
 He still watches American series to get more exposure to the language (especially southern accents which he loves, so thanks True Blood) but he still finds it hard to understand pop culture references.
-I remember when he was watching Lost a few years ago and was completely lost during the Tricia Tanaka is Dead episode.
+I remember when he was watching Lost a few years ago and was completely confused during the Tricia Tanaka is Dead episode.
 Sawyer and Hurley were on pop culture overload with Skeletor, Hooked on Phonics, Rocky III, JumboTron, Jiminy Cricket, and Munchkin.
 It was a funny episode for Americans, but not so much for foreigners.
 Even if he had turned on the English subtitles, he still wouldn’t have understood because it was the meaning behind the words and not the actual words themselves that he didn’t understand.
 Comparing the French and English subtitles, it’s easy to see that some things can’t be translated well because they don’t really exist in France or French: